cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 subtraction, multiplication, division, negation, and inversion are denoted, respectively, `x + y`, `x - y`, `x * y`, `x / y`, `-x`, and `x.inv()`.

-We sometimes need to convert a field element to an `int`, which we denote by `x.int()`.
+Conversion of a field element to an `int` is denoted by `x.int()`.
 Likewise, each concrete `Field` implements a constructor for converting an integer into a field element:

 * `Field(integer: int)` returns `integer` represented as a field element.
 The value of `integer` MUST be in the range `(-Field.MODULUS, Field.MODULUS)`;